MatthiasWiesner/mysecrets/README.md

 The website *mysecrets* is supposed to be a distributed storage for a single users account credentials.
 There is a git branch for [GitHub: multiple users], which isn't under development.

-The data are client side [encrypted](#encryption) and stored in the dropbox datastore or alternatively in the browsers local storage.
+The data are client side [encrypted](#encryption) and stored in a remote datastore or alternatively in the browsers local storage.
 The data format is:

 ~~~json
 {